RyanNavillus/reward-surfaces/experiments.md

 ### Estimating the local curvature of RL objective surfaces

 One question of interest is to what degree are these locally non-convex surfaces are present in reward surfaces during training.
 If we can measure this local non-convexity, then perhaps we can correlate this measure with learning behavior.
-If there is some strong connection between local non-convexity and learning behavior, then that could inspire some better RL methods for dealing with the problem of local non-convexity.
+If there is some strong connection between local non-convexity and learning behavior, then that could inspire some better RL methods for dealing with the problem of local non-convexity, or for better exploiting convexity when it is present.

 First, we need a metric for local non-convexity.
 The Loss Landscapes paper suggests such a metric in "A note of caution: Are we really seeing convexity?".
 This metric is very simple.
 An optimization surface is locally convex if it is curved upwards in every direction, i.e. all the eigenvalues of the hessian are non-negative.
 Negative eigenvalues are indicative of concavity, or non-convexity.
 Note that typically, optimization is dominated by the largest magnitude eigenvalues.